-- After each four-year cycle, the PAs are required to apply unspent and uncommitted funds from any prior portfolio cycles to offset budgets and fund collections for the subsequent portfolio cycle.
+After each four-year cycle, the PAs are required to apply unspent and uncommitted funds from any prior portfolio cycles to offset budgets and fund collections for the subsequent portfolio cycle.
 This means that any unspent and uncommitted funds from prior to 2024 shall be applied toward the budgets and collections in the 2024-2027 period, with the exception of funds that were required to be sent to the CEC according to Assembly Bill (AB) 841 (Stats.
 2020, Ch.
-372). - During each four-year portfolio cycle, the PAs should apply unspent/uncommitted funds from past years in the cycle to offset collections within the remainder of the portfolio period.
+372).

-• Unspent and uncommitted funds should be reported in each PA's annual report.
-The reporting should include funds collected and spent over the four-year portfolio cycle, annually and cumulatively, and unspent funds that can be applied to offset collections in subsequent years.
+Unspent and uncommitted funds should be reported in each PA's annual report.
+The reporting should include funds collected and spent over the four-year portfolio cycle, annually and cumulatively, and at the end of a portfolio cycle, unspent funds that can be applied to offset collections in subsequent portfolio cycles.